 Autodesk is a large, public company (NASDAQ:ADSK) that does billions in annual revenue.
-They are extremely popular and the company makes a broad range of tools to help engineers, architects, designers, contractactors, and other construction professionals.
-Their construction project management software is one of the most popular tools available.
+Its products are extremely popular and the company offers a broad range of tools to help engineers, architects, designers, contractors, and other construction professionals.
+Its construction project management software is one of the most popular tools available.

-Autodesk has a perfect A+ rating with the Better Business Bureau, which demonstrates their willingness and ability to address the needs of their customers.
-Their numerous products are among the most widely used in each sub-field of construction and their customer reputation is strong.
+Autodesk has a perfect A+ rating with the Better Business Bureau, which demonstrates its willingness and ability to address the needs of its customers.
+Autodesks’s numerous products are among the most widely used in each sub-field of construction, and their reputation among customers is strong.

 BIM 360 is a cloud-based “construction management” tool designed to help construction pros manage the entire project lifecycle within a single platform.
 It is a great fit intended to suit the needs of designers, project managers, superintendents, and owners.

 BIM 360 can be accessed on any device with a web browser, but Autodesk also offers app-based versions of the software for Windows and iOS.
-The variety of access options and the cloud-based storage make BIM 360 ideal for collaboration on plans and sharing information quickly.
+The variety of cloud-based access options make BIM 360 ideal for collaborating and sharing information quickly.

-BIM 360 is extremely powerful with a large number of features.
+BIM 360 is extremely powerful with a wide range of features.
 Because not all features are necessary for every user, BIM 360 is split into a number of modules, which are priced and sold separately, but all operate together on the same platform.
 Users can select and pay only for the solutions they need.
 The primary modules of BIM 360 are:

-- Controlled Work-Sharing – a security feature that makes sure files are shared with only the right people / organizations, and only when they need them.
+- Controlled Work-Sharing – a security feature that ensures files are shared with only the right people / organizations, and only when they need them

-- Design Review – allows users to share plans, submit comments, suggest edits, and leave markups and view changes in real time, to more effectively collaborate on plans during the design phase.
+- Design Review – allows users to share plans, submit comments, suggest edits, leave markups, and view changes in real time

-- Safety – used to distribute safety checklist and share site observations with all individuals who visit the site to prevent accidents.
+- Safety – used to distribute safety checklists and share site observations with all individuals who visit the site to prevent accidents

 BIM 360 offers a number of different integration options.
-First of all, they offer an open API, which allows to developers to create their own integrations.
-Furthermore, they also offer an integration marketplace where developers can share their integrations and download integrations created by other developers.
-Some of their popular, existing integrations include Bluebeam Revu, CMiC, eSUB, RedTeam, SmartBid, Stack, and over 60 more.
+Autodesk has an open API, which allows developers to create their own integrations.
+Furthermore, Autodesk also offer an integration marketplace where developers can share their integrations and download integrations created by other developers.
+Some of the most popular, existing integrations include Bluebeam Revu, CMiC, eSUB, RedTeam, SmartBid, and Stack.

-BIM 360’s price to license depends on the size of the projects it is being used for and which of its modules are included.
-They do not offer a standardized way to understand the pricing model, so interested users must contact a representative to learn more about what the costs are for their unique business.
-BIM 360 is a bit more expensive than basic construction project management solutions.
+BIM 360’s price depends on the size of the projects it is being used for and which of its modules are included.
+BIM 360 does not offer a standardized way to understand its pricing model, so interested users must contact a representative to learn more.
+That said, customers report BIM 360 to be slightly more expensive than some of the other solutions on the market.

-Because of the collaborative nature of its features, it generally makes sense for larger teams or very large projects which involve a great deal of coordination between different teams.
-We recommend BIM 360 as the Best Construction Management Software for Large Projects and Teams.
+Because of the higher price point and collaborative nature of its features, BIM 360 generally makes sense for larger teams or very large projects that involve a great deal of coordination between different teams.
+We recommend BIM 360 as the best construction management software for large projects and teams.

-Plangrid is an extremely popular construction project management solution.
-They receive great reviews from users across the web.
-Plangrid is a young company, founded only in 2012, but their strong reputation with a large number of customers, and a lack of complaints with the Better Business Bureau, makes them a trustworthy choice.
+Plangrid is an extremely popular construction project management solution that’s received great reviews from users across the web.
+Plangrid is a young company that was founded in 2012, but its strong reputation and lack of complaints with the Better Business Bureau make PlanGrid a trustworthy choice.

 Plangrid’s software is accessible from any device with a web browser.
 This is the ideal way for Mac users to access Plangrid, but for Windows, Android, and iOS users, Plangrid has custom apps for each platform.

-Plangrid is designed for all kinds of firms, including general contractors, subcontractors, owners, and designers.
-They also offer solutions for specific construction industries, including commercial, heavy civil, industrial, healthcare, and education.
+Plangrid is designed for a wide range of customers, including general contractors, subcontractors, owners, and designers.
+Plangrid also offers solutions for specific construction industries, including commercial, heavy civil, industrial, healthcare, and education.

-Plangrid also has one of the most comprehensive feature sets of any construction project management tool, spanning the gamut of project management needs – document management, progress tracking, and reporting.
-Their features include submittal management, RFIs, punch lists, and field reporting to name a few.
+Plangrid has one of the most comprehensive feature sets of any construction project management tool, spanning the gamut of project management needs — document management, progress tracking, and reporting.
+Its features include submittal management, RFIs, punch lists, and field reporting to name a few.

 The number of integrations that Plangrid supports is almost jaw-dropping, and may just be the most of any project management software.
-Some of the popular products that Plangrid has integrations for include Asana, Basecamp, Box, CMiC, DocuSign, Microsoft Dynamics CRM, eSUB, Jonas Premier, RedTeam, and SalesForce.
-The complete list of Plangrid integrations is actually much longer than just the products we named here.
+Some popular products that Plangrid has integrations for include Asana, Basecamp, Box, CMiC, DocuSign, Microsoft Dynamics CRM, eSUB, Jonas Premier, RedTeam, and SalesForce.
+For a complete list of Plangrid integrations, visit the website.

-There are several pricing tiers that Plangrid uses to price their software.
+There are several pricing tiers that Plangrid uses to price its software.
 Each tier includes an unlimited number of projects, photos, and documents.
-The software is priced by number of “sheets” used monthly, where a sheet is a pdf project plan.
+The software is priced by number of “sheets” used monthly, where a sheet is a PDF project plan.
 Each time you save an edit to a plan, it adds another sheet to the monthly tally as well.
 A single project could make use of any number of plan sheets, depending on its size.
-This pricing model is generally very fair, because it scales with the size of the project.
+This pricing model is generally fair because it scales with the size and complexity of the project.
 The pricing tiers are as follows: